Approximately 100 Novant employees have been dismissed for violating a mandatory vaccination program | ExBulletin

-Winston Salem, NC (WGHP) — Health firms confirmed on Monday that more than 100 Novant Health employees were fired for failing to comply with the company’s mandatory COVID-19 vaccination program.
+Approximately 100 Novant employees have been dismissed for violating a mandatory vaccination program

-Novant officials said last week that about 375 workers were suspended because they did not follow the policy.
+Winston Salem, NC (FOX 46 CHARLOTTE) – More than 100 Novant Health employees were dismissed for failing to comply with the company’s mandatory COVID-19 vaccination program, the health company confirmed on Monday.

-On Monday, about 200 additional workers were in compliance, increasing that rate to more than 99% across Novant Health, officials said.
-Almost 35,000 people work for the health care system.
+Novant officials said last week 375 workers were suspended Because it does not comply with the policy.
+On Monday, Novant Health said nearly 200 additional workers were in compliance.

-Authorities said the dismissed workers had the opportunity to follow for a five-day unpaid suspension period.
+Authorities said the dismissed workers had the opportunity to comply for a five-day unpaid suspension period.

-Novant Health and Atrium Health announced in July that the health care system requires all workers to be vaccinated with the COVID vaccine.
+Novant Health and Atrium Health Announced in July The medical system requires all workers to be vaccinated.

 Novant workers with medical or religious exemptions are required to undergo a weekly COVID-19 test, wear an N95 mask, and wear eye protection while working.